 Fairfield Community Sports Club

-Fairfield’s’ family of sports include:
+Fairfield’s sports include:

-Dance: The hub offers a variety of different dance styles through member clubs Harvey School of Dance and Karen Kennedy’s Line Dancing.
+Dance: The Hub offers a variety of different dance styles through member clubs Harvey School of Dance and Karen Kennedy’s Line Dancing.

 Discovery Twirlers: Discovery Twirlers run baton twirling class for girls and boys aged 3 years +.

-Tennis: The hub has developed a tennis club as a result of delivering taster sessions in local primary schools.
-Due to the popularity of these sessions the hub now run a tennis cluster club at a local primary school.
+Tennis: The Hub has developed a tennis club as a result of delivering taster sessions in local primary schools.
+Due to the popularity of these sessions the Hub now run a tennis cluster club at a local primary school.